The Birth of a War Machine

 Lack of Flexibility

 The phalanx was excellent on flat, open ground but struggled on rough terrain.
 It could not pursue a fleeing enemy quickly, nor could it fight in forests or across ditches.
 Opponents like the Thebans and Athenians used light infantry and skirmishers to harass the phalanx from a distance, avoiding direct engagement.
-The phalanx also had no flank protection—if hit from the side, it collapsed quickly.
-This was exploited by Epaminondas at Leuctra.
+The phalanx also had no flank protection.
+If hit from the side, it collapsed quickly.
+Epaminondas exploited this weakness at Leuctra with devastating results.

 Vulnerability to Combined Arms